A Nonprofit Organization Bringing Hope, Healing, and Connection to Those Impacted by Eating Disorders in Vail Valley.

 What Community Members Want You to Know

-“We wished our brains didn’t work like this it’s totally exhausting trying to mask these issues.
+“Talking about it helps.”“Eating disorders are serious!
+Second deadliest mental illness after opioid addiction.”“We wished our brains didn’t work like this it’s totally exhausting trying to mask these issues.
 As much as we wish we could stop at the same time, it’s extremely scary to see life without it.”

 “Since I myself have not personally dealt with an eating disorder, I feel I have limited knowledge and space to speak on it but I will say there are more people out there suffering the same thing when you are battling an eating disorder and trying to find community can really help with the battle.
 Also, the people who care about you don't want you to suffer in silence and want to help you in the way you need.”